Follow our cybersecurity analyst curriculum

 Day 1: Introduction to Cybersecurity and Basic Concepts

-Morning: Introduction to cybersecurity
+Morning: Introduction to Cyber Security

-Afternoon: Security models and common threats
+Afternoon: Security Models and Common Threats

-Day 2: Monitoring and Detection Tools
+Day 2: Surveillance and Detection Tools

-Morning: Introduction to network monitoring tools
+Morning: Introduction to Network Monitoring Tools

 • Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS).